itfarrier/itfarrier.github.io/src/pages/blog/2016-04-17-novyi-dizain-vkontaktie/index.en.md

 ---
+date: 2016-04-17 10:47:53
 title: 'New design of VK'
-date: 2016-04-17 10:47:53
-categories:
-  - IT
-tags:
-  - вконтакте
-  - новый дизайн
-  - дизайн
-  - vk
 ---

 In 2016 (sic!) they FINALLY decided to increase the page width.
 Feedback in the beta test is